V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvungulu : visit to a sick person

-– mvunguta : buzzing, bass in music / potato
+– mvunguta : buzzing, humming, bass in music / potato

 – mvungutila : rumour, hearsay